tatoum974/webmethods-integrationserver-pgpencryption/README.md

 # webMethods Integration Server package for PGP
 This project provides a sample Integration Server package for PGP encryption and decryption.
-It is using the Bouncy Castle library (https://www.bouncycastle.org/, version 145).
+It is using the Bouncy Castle library (https://www.bouncycastle.org/, version 165 or + ).

 ## Requirements

 The project was developed and tested on the following installation:
-1. Integration Server 9.12
+1. Integration Server 10.15
-2. Software AG Designer 9.12 with Service Development
+2. Software AG Designer 10.15 with Service Development

 ## Quick start